amentumspace/file_unittest/README.md

 ```

 - On the first run, the user will need to inspect the .new file for expected
-results.
+results;

 - Otherwise, if differences are detected, the user can diff the
-.txt and .new files to investigate and resolve any differences.
+.txt and .new files to investigate and resolve any differences;

-- In both cases once the user is satified with the results, the .new files can
+- In both cases once the user is satisfied with the results, the .new files can
 be renamed with .txt  extension and the .txt files can be checked into the git repo

 ### Comitting test result files to source control